CantelopePeel/TedBot/README.md

 # Dependencies

 Most dependencies are resolved for free!
-Simply run `rust run ./content` and most stuff will be downloaded for you.
+Simply run `cargo run ./content` and most stuff will be downloaded for you.
 Other dependencies:

 - torch